 Koca Sinan Pacha is best known for having been Grand Vizier five times; this is an indication that the Sultans were no longer executing their grand viziers when they grew dissatisfied with them.
 He built a small kulliye of which by far the most imposing building is his own turbe.
 It is a fine work by Davut Aga.

-The reign of Sultan Mehmet III began with the murder of his nineteen stepbrothers.
+The reign of Sultan Mehmet III began in 1595 with the murder of his nineteen stepbrothers.
 A crowd of mourners twice the size of that which had come out for the funeral of Murat III appeared the next day for the funeral of his nineteen sons; the Venetian ambassador reported that before their execution

 they had been brought before the new sultan shortly after his arrival in the palace: